AdobeDocs/experience-platform.en/help/query-service/data-distiller-audiences/overview.md

 - Is audience creation supported only for flat datasets?
 - Nested datasets are also supported, but only flat attributes are available in the audience.

-- Does audience creation result in a single dataset, multiple datasets, or does it vary depending on the configuration?
+- Does audience creation result in a single dataset or multiple datasets, or does it vary depending on the configuration?
 - There is a one-to-one mapping between an audience and a dataset.

 - Is the dataset created during audience creation marked for Profile?